antcar112/big-generals-pizza/README.md

 # Big General's Pizza Restaurant Site

-Practice website for a Pizza Restaurant.
+This is a simple practice website made for a fictional Pizza Restaurant.

-Made use of HTML, CSS and some basic JavaScript
+This project made use of HTML, CSS, Sass and some basic JavaScript.

 ![Site Screenshot](./github-image.jpg)